 Long-term incentive plan.
-The TLP Management Services long-term incentive plan reserves 750,000 common units to be granted as awards under the plan, with such amount subject to adjustment as provided for under the terms of the plan if there is a change in our common units, such as a unit split or other reorganization.
-The common units authorized to be granted under the TLP Management Services long-term incentive plan are registered pursuant to a registration statement on Form S-8.
+The TLP Management Services long-term incentive plan reserves 750,000 common units to be granted as awards under the plan, with such amount subject to adjustment as provided for under the terms of

-The TLP Management Services long-term incentive plan is administered by the compensation committee of the board of directors of our general partner and is used for grants of common units to the independent directors of our general partner.
+The TLP Management Services long-term incentive plan is administered by the compensation committee of the board of directors of our general partner and is used for grants of units to the independent directors of our general partner.
 The grants to the independent directors of our general partner under the TLP Management Services long-term incentive plan are immediately vested and not subject to forfeiture.
-Accordingly, there are no long-term incentive plan grants outstanding as of September 30, 2018.
+Accordingly, there are no long-term incentive plan grants outstanding as of March 31, 2018.